Can You Naturally Rejuvenate Skin Cells? Here Are 5 Proven Ways

 3. Use a serum with both vitamins C and E.

 As far as healthy skin goes, there's a reason vitamin C is continually on the top of the list for derms' recommendations.
 The antioxidant has been shown to support collagen in two ways: first by promoting collagen production, and second by stabilizing the collagen your skin already has.
 This means your skin is able to rebuild its internal structure with collagen—and keep it there for longer.
 What you might not realize is that using vitamin C topically is most effective when paired with vitamin E. To understand why, you have to get down to the cellular level.

 Vitamin C is a water-soluble vitamin, whereas vitamin E is a fat-soluble vitamin.
 When formulated together, the vitamin E helps the vitamin C better penetrate the skin cell's lipid layer into water inside the cell, where it can work its antioxidant magic.
 But that's not all: Vitamin C is a very unstable antioxidant, and it loses its free-radical-fighting power once it neutralizes a free radical.
 However, vitamin E is actually able to "hype" up vitamin C again so it can continue to fight oxidative stress for longer.

 4. If you can tolerate it, use a retinol or retinol alternative.

 Retinols work by increasing the rate at which your skin cells reproduce and cycle out.
 Essentially it takes that 27-day cycle and shortens it.
-This helps the skin looking younger, brighter, and healthier.
-It also helps those with acne as increasing the turnover rate of cells means they are less likely to get stuck in pores.
-(This is also why there’s a lengthy “adjustment period” of retinol—your skin needs to get used to it’s new turnover cycle.)
+This helps the skin, making it look younger, brighter, and healthier.
+It also helps those with acne, as increasing the turnover rate of cells means they are less likely to get stuck in pores.
+(This is also why there's a lengthy "adjustment period" of retinol—your skin needs to get used to its new turnover cycle.)